- This event has passed.

 Continuing Education (CE) Credit

-An application has been submitted for 1.0 CEU credits for Social Work, Licensed Professional Counselors, and Licensed Marriage and Family Therapists from the UT Austin Steve Hicks School of Social Work.
+Approval has been granted for 1.0 CEU credits for Social Work, Licensed Professional Counselors, and Licensed Marriage and Family Therapists from the UT Austin Steve Hicks School of Social Work.
 Check with your state licensing agency for reciprocity and/or credit approval if licensed for other professions or in one of the following states: CO, FL, HI, IA, KS, KY, MI, NY, ND, OH, OK

-MFLN has applied for 1.0 Contact Hours from the National Council on Family Relations to Certified Family Life Educators (CFLE).
+Approval has been granted for 1.0 Contact Hours from the National Council on Family Relations to Certified Family Life Educators (CFLE).

 Certificates of completion are available for providers interested in documenting their professional development.